doukremt/boolmerge/README.rst

     >>> list(boolmerge.andmerge("acd", "abc"))
     ['a', 'c']

-Note that the iteration will be faster if you pass the shortest iterable as first argument.

 ``boolmerge.ormerge`` returns an iterator which yields all items present in any of the iterators it is given as arguments: